If you’re looking for some leg-day inspiration, it’s time to talk deadlifts… specifically dumbbell sumo deadlifts.

 - Grab a dumbbell with an overhand grip in each hand between your legs.

-- With your back straigh and chest up, pull the dumbbells upwards by pushing down through the floor and squeezing your glutes to straighten your legs.
+- With your back straight and chest up, pull the dumbbells upwards as you push down through your glutes and legs.

-- Keep your arms locked straight during the lift to keep the dumbbells stable.
+- Keep your core braced throughout and your arms straight during the lift.

 - Lock out the movement before lowering yourself down to repeat the movement.